 5. Wei Sawdong Falls

 Wei Sawdong Falls is famous for its unique three-tiered flow and crystal-clear water.
-Tucked deep in the forests near Cherrapunji, this hidden waterfall requires a steep bamboo stair descent, which adds an element of thrill to the journey.
+Located deep in the forests near Cherrapunji, you have to climb down a steep bamboo staircase, which adds an element of thrill to the journey.
 Once you reach the base, the emerald waters and circular rock formation create a fairytale-like atmosphere.

 6. Krang Suri Falls